fiduswriter/fiduswriter/README.md

   pip install -r requirements.txt

+6. copy fiduswriter/settings.py-default to fiduswriter/settings.py

+7. Edit the settings.py file with a text editor and adjust it to fit your needs.

-6. Synchronize the DB and create a superuser by typing:
+8. Synchronize the DB and create a superuser by typing:

   python manage.py syncdb